Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series

+We report additional results to supplement our discussion for the classification task.
 We show the variability of each visualization method for each dataset and metric category for the TCN in Fig.~\ref{results: swarmplot}.
 Notably, some datasets are more problematic for the methods, especially for faithfulness and intra-class stability, than others.
 We also show that the model has only a small influence.
 For this result, we aggregate all datasets and visualization methods separately for FCN and TCN in Fig.~\ref{results: overview_models}.

 To compare methods independent of datasets, we control for their bias by normalizing the scores of all methods for each \{category, dataset\} so that their mean is $0$ and variance is $1$.
 With this, we can correctly assess the "relative" performance of the visual interpretation methods across different datasets.
 The plot in Fig.~\ref{results: overview_wodatasets} shows these relative (or marginal) scores that a method can achieve compared to other methods on the same datasets.